-Thomas Savage’s dark poetic writing about bachelor brothers in a small town in early 20th century American will hook you in.
+Discover Thomas Savage's dark poetic tale of a small town in early 20th century American that inspired the Golden Globe winning film.

 Phil and George are brothers and joint owners of the biggest ranch in their Montana valley.